 District of Residence is based on where the student typically sleeps at night.
 This may be at home, in an institution, or in any other facility.
 An exception exists for students with disabilities who, for EDUCATIONAL purposes, are placed by a school district in a residential facility located outside the school district (e.g., WSD and WSVH).
 Although these students may sleep at the residential facility, the "District of Residence/Public Agency of Responsibility" is the school district that placed the child in the facility.

-CHANGES: District of Residence is required for all ISES records beginning with the fall 2006 ISES collection.
+CHANGES: For 2014-15 Year End and 2015-16 3rd Friday of September and Child Count records and beyond non-district 2R charter schools must provide District of Residence.
+This value is no longer allowed to default to the non-district 2R charter school.
+District of Residence is required for all ISES records beginning with the fall 2006 ISES collection.
 This includes 2005-06 ISES Year End records and 2006-07 ISES Count Date records.
 If District of Residence is not the district submitting ISES data for that student then the submitting District will need to submit the code for the District of Residence.
-Otherwise the District of Residence will default to the submitting District.
-For any nondistrict charter school, the code in this field will be the code for the nondistrict charter school.
+Otherwise the District of Residence, with the exception of non-district 2R charter schools, will default to the submitting District.

 - In the Individual Student Enrollment System (ISES), District of Residence is not necessary or expected for any student who lives in and receives his/her primary PK-12 educational services from the District submitting the ISES data for that student.
 District of Residence is assumed to be the submitting district unless otherwise noted by inclusion of data in the District of Residence field.